 In 1998, a Texas man was granted a concession to build a Marina in Quepos.
 The 2008 crash left him in financial ruin, and the half-built Marina languished until recently.
 The ocean off the coast is apparently great for deep-sea fishing, and now that the Marina is finished, Quepos is seeing more tourist activity.
 Tay, my Spanish teacher, and Olga and William (my hosts) talk nostalgically about how beautiful the beach was before the Marina replaced it.
 As kids, it was their favorite family beach.

 The Pacific coast to the north, with the huge luxury hotels, may be a preview of what’s to come for Quepos.
 For now, though, Quepos has the feel of a small local town where everyone seems to know one another, and the shops and restaurants are for locals, not tourists.
 I wanted to buy notecards to write thank-you notes.
-I couldn’t find any cards, so they are written on notebook paper.
+I couldn’t find any cards, so I wrote them on notebook paper.
 Fortunately, I found white envelopes to put them in.
 I ended up buying Tay a pair of earrings in the only souvenir shop in town.

 And in the mornings, you can still hear the egg man shouting out his car window, “Huevos se venden” as he drives up and down the streets.